qiaohou/Matlab-Start-Parallel-Pool/README.md

 # Matlab-Start-Parallel-Pool
- Start the parallel pool and set the pool size
+ Start the parallel pool and set the pool size in MATLAB

 ## File startParallelAndSetCores.m
 <pre><code> function startParallelAndSetCores(nCPUCores)